 In January 2010, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (Update) 2010-06, "Improving Disclosures About Fair Value Measurements."
 Topic 820 of the Accounting Standards Codification (ASC) requires new disclosures about transfers into and out of Levels 1 and 2 of the fair value hierarchy and separate disclosures about purchases, sales, issuances and settlements relating to Level 3 measurements.
 It also clarifies existing fair value disclosures about the level of disaggregation and about inputs and valuation techniques used to measure fair value.
-The new disclosures about purchases, sales, issuances, sales, issuances and settlements for the disclosures about purchases, sales, issuances and settlements of existing disclosures are effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements in the roll forward of activity in Level 3 fair value measurements.
+The new disclosures and clarifications of existing disclosures are effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements.
 Those disclosures are effective for periods beginning after December 15, 2010.
-Disclosures required under Updated 2010-06 are included in the notes to the Plan's financial statements for the years ended December 31, 2010 and 2009, except for the disclosures related to Level 3 fair value measurements, which will be included in the notes to the Plan's financial statements of the Plan's financial statements.
+Disclosures required under Updated 2010-06 are included in the notes to the Plan's financial statements for the years ended December 31, 2011 and 2010.
+Other than requiring additional disclosures, the adoption of this update did not have a material impact on the Plan's financial statements.